THE WORKSHOP ROTATION MODEL

 - boring rooms and methods

-- parent indifference
+- parent indifference and lack of support

 - purchased resources and lessons going largely unused